nvidiaswitch/nvidia-switch/README.md

 # Disclosure

-I won't spare much time on this repo.
+I won't spend much time on this repo.
 This repo was made for my personal use, but since I find this useful, I am sharing it with everyone.